Neat Client? Fast-track the opening of your account with Statrys See how

 6. Communication SaaS Applications

-Communication software grew in popularity massively in recent years, mostly due to the global pandemic.
+Communication software has grown in popularity massively in recent years, mostly due to the global pandemic.
 Nowadays, people are still using these tools as the main method of communication, especially for companies with remote work and international companies.

-The 5 biggest players in communication SaaS are Slack, Microsoft Teams, Zoom, Skype for Business, and Google Hangout Meets.
+The 5 most prominent players in communication SaaS are Slack, Microsoft Teams, Zoom, Skype for Business, and Google Hangout Meets.
 Most of these tools are free to use, and some offer a paid version to access additional features.

 The most notable benefit of using communication platforms is their ability to create channels where users can have seamless conversations without having to delay communications due to location or time differences.